 And this is actually a bigger list if you include all the possible UI strings.

 Drupal 8 can now export its configuration to YAML files.
 That’s awesome!
 Still one tip: on the second line in these files you can find a variable called langcode.
-In theory, it should always have the same value in all the configuration files, but in reality Drupal likes to set it based on which language the site had when it was first configured in the admin environment.
-Although it should be agreed to always configure the site in source language, it’s easy to miss from time to time.
+In theory, it should always have the same value in all the configuration files, but in reality, Drupal likes to set it based on which language the site had when it was first configured in the admin environment.
+Although it should be agreed to always configure the site in the source language, it’s easy to miss from time to time.
 To be sure, you should occasionally check the YAML files and always review commits.
-If you find any mistakes, change them directly from YAML file and re-import the configuration.
+If you find any mistakes, change them directly from the YAML file and re-import the configuration.
 As a side note – we always use English as the default language (admin/config/regional/language) so then it’s good to check that the langcode variable is “en”.

 Translations are a tricky thing, and I haven’t come across a perfect solution yet.
-However Drupal is doing well with this, considering that Drupal 8 is still quite a new player.
+However, Drupal is doing well with this, considering that Drupal 8 is still quite a new player.
 Contrib land (read custom modules) is evolving, and core is getting better and better!
 So all in all I recommend:

 - try out “Menu block current language” module